Mills00013/ie_view_mode/README.md

-# Internet Explorer View Mode Module
+# Internet Explorer View Mode

 A simple Drupal module to add the X-UA-Compatible HTTP header to all pages regardless of theme or area.